Protecting and Improving Health

 Applicants to the Epidemiology PhD program must have completed a master's or Master of Public Health degree, focused on epidemiology and/or biostatistics, from an accredited U.S. college or university, or its equivalent in another country.

-In addition, all applicants must have completed an undergraduate bachelor's degree program at an accredited U.S. college or university, or the equivalent in another country, with a GPA of 3.0 or higher.
+In addition, all applicants must have completed a bachelor's degree program at an accredited U.S. college or university, or the equivalent in another country, with a GPA of 3.0 or higher.

 More About Penn State College of Medicine